Geometric Deep Learning for Structure-Based Drug Design: A Survey: Introduction

-Geometric deep learning (GDL) \cite{atz2021geometric} are neural network architectures that incorporate and encode 3D geometric data.
-They can automatically extract informative 3D structural features instead of hand-crafted feature engineering.
-Furthermore, some GDL methods such as EGNN \cite{satorras2021n} incorporate the symmetry properties into network design as an effective inductive bias for better performance.
-Symmetry in the context of 3D Euclidean space to rotation, translation, and reflection, and how corresponding protein and molecular properties change under such transformations (more discussions in Sec.\ref{symmetry}).
-With the rapid development of geometric deep learning, a series of SBDD tasks including binding site prediction \cite{gainza2020deciphering}, binding pose generation \cite{corso2022diffdock}, \emph{de novo} molecule generation \cite{peng2022pocket2mol}, linker design \cite{huang20223dlinker}, and binding affinity prediction \cite{li2021structure} have benefited.
-Generally, geometric deep learning for SBDD is developing at a fast pace and has drawn more and more attention.
+Geometric deep learning (GDL) \cite{atz2021geometric,li2022graph} refers to neural network architectures, including CNN, GNN, and Transformer, designed to capture and encode 3D geometric data.
+Unlike traditional methods that rely on hand-crafted feature engineering, GDL can autonomously extract salient 3D structural features.
+Additionally, certain GDL techniques, such as TFN \cite{thomas2018tensor}, EGNN \cite{satorras2021n}, and GMN \cite{huang2022equivariant} that integrate symmetry properties directly into the network design, which serves as an effective inductive bias and potentially leads to enhanced performance.
+In the realm of 3D Euclidean space, "symmetry" encompasses transformations like rotations, translations, and reflections.
+It's imperative to understand how protein and molecular properties vary under these transformations (Section~\ref{symmetry}).
+With the rapid development of geometric deep learning, a series of SBDD tasks including binding site prediction \cite{gainza2020deciphering}, binding pose generation \cite{corso2022diffdock}, \emph{de novo} ligand generation \cite{peng2022pocket2mol}, linker design \cite{huang20223dlinker}, binding affinity prediction \cite{li2021structure}, and more \cite{dauparas2022robust, watson2023novo} have benefited.
+Geometric deep learning for SBDD has advanced rapidly, drawing more attention from broad communities.
+Therefore, writing a survey summarizing the recent progress and envisioning the future directions is necessary.